BarakStout/barakstout.github.io/apcompscia.md

 # AP Computer Science A

-_Disclaimer:_ All the information provided is based on my personal experience and opinion.
+_Disclaimer:_ All the information provided here is based on my personal experience and opinion.
 YMMV.

 ## Quick Links